How To Set Up QuickBooks Desktop Payroll

 For example, in addition to letting you run payroll, QuickBooks also helps with payroll taxes.
 If you go to your Payroll Center and click on the “Pay Liabilities” and “File Forms” tabs, you can see all of the tax features QuickBooks helps with.

-As you can see in the pictures, the QuickBooks Payroll Liabilities center shows you how much you owe in payroll liabilities, how to manage liabilities, adjust liabilities, and make payments on payroll liabilities.
+As you can see in the pictures for our sample company, the QuickBooks Payroll Liabilities center shows you how much you owe in payroll liabilities, how to manage liabilities, adjust liabilities, and make payments on payroll liabilities.
 The File Forms center shows you which forms to file and if they’re due quarterly or annually, how to order tax forms, e-file, and more.

 If you have any questions about the payroll setup process or your payroll liabilities, contact QuickBooks payroll support or download the QuickBooks Payroll Getting Started Guide.
 Don’t forget to check out the rest of our QuickBooks Desktop Pro 101 Series to learn how to run payroll, use direct deposit, write and print payroll checks, and more.